PsychlytxTD/tim_data_science_website/content/authors/psychologist/_index.md

 - psychologist
 #- Visitors
 ---
-Tim is a Clinical Psychologist who has practiced widely across hospital, community and private practice settings.
-He works in an atmosphere of warmth and respect, helping people to overcome perceived limitations and to gain greater freedom, peace and mastery in their lives.
-Tim draws on an emotion-focused approach and is currently completing training for advanced accreditation in Intensive Short-Term Dynamic Psychotherapy (ISTDP).
+Tim is a Clinical Psychologist who provides compassionate and effective psychological care.
+He has a background in mindfulness, meditation and Intensive Short-Term Dynamic Psychotherapy, and has practiced across diverse settings, including St Vincent's Hospital, The Royal Children's Hospital, Epworth Rehabilitation and The University of Melbourne.
+Tim works in a climate of warmth and respect, helping people to overcome perceived limitations and achieve greater freedom, peace and mastery in their lives.